-- Monthly lunches with myself and students from across the Department in the Faculty of Medicine.
+In addition, I continue to host monthly lunches with students from across the graduate departments in the Faculty of Medicine.
 This allows me as your Dean to have an opportunity in person to relate to you individually and to address concerns you may have about your graduate training.
 Please get in touch with my office if you wish to attend one of these lunch meetings.

-As part of the Faculty of Medicine’s overall strategic goals, I very much look forward to continuing to work with all of you to fulfill our mission to prepare students, discover science, and partner with our stakeholders in order to effect positive change in our larger community and in doing so advance graduate life sciences education.
+As part of the Faculty of Medicine’s overall strategic goals, I very much look forward to continuing to work with all of you to fulfill our mission to prepare students for academic and non-academic careers, and to partner with our stakeholders in order to effect positive change in our larger community and in doing so advance graduate life sciences education.

 Allan S Kaplan MSc.
 MD FRCP(C)